Glimpse/StickerApp/demo.md

 # Recommendation System

 - Azure CLI is being recommended to me because I have the az cli installed
-- mv /usr/local/bin/heroku.save /usr/local/bin/heroku
+- lets say I install something else, like the serverless function framework
+  - npm install -g serverless
 - Install Azure CLI extension, reload
-- See that we are now recommending a Heroku extension and when the App Service extension ships we'll recommend App Service
+- See that we are now recommending an Azure functions extension
+- Similarly, if we see Heroku on the machine, we will recommend the App Service extension once it is published to the marketplace

 # Azure CLI